lcharette/website/pages/06.blog/12.XDebug-Catalina/item.en.md

 ===

+[notice=note]
+**Update from June 30th 2020:**

+After some new investigation while trying to upgrade to a newer version of xdebug, I now believe most of the instructions in this post are not necessary.
+Before doing anything, you should check if `xdebug.so` already exists in `/usr/lib/php/extensions/no-debug-non-zts-20180731/`, which I believe is there by default (let me know if otherwise).
+If it does exist, you could skip to the **[Enabled support in PHP](#enabled-support-in-php)** portion of this post.

+Note that building xdebug from source code and actually trying to use that version of `xdebug.so` (for example by referencing the built file in `xdebug/module/xdebug.so` after using `make install`) with the build-in PHP should end up in a "code signature" error.
+As described [here](https://stackoverflow.com/questions/53668236/how-to-compile-and-use-php-extensions-on-mac-os-mojave) and [here](https://superuser.com/a/1536442/1100783), even after signing the binary, MacOS won't allow system binaries to interact with non-system binaries for security reasons.
+The only real solution to use a custom version of xdebug would be to compile and use you own instance of PHP instead of the build in one.
+[/notice]

 Long story short, Apple decided to nuke `/usr/include` in MacOS Catalina, which has been the default location for C header file for ever in UNIX systems.
 Trying to install through PEAR / PECL will return an error as the compiler will look for necessary headers file in `/usr/include`.
 So the solution is to compile Xdebug manually, manually specifying the actual location of the header files, which are still provided by Xcode, just at a different location.

 <!--[notice=note]**June 28th 2020**: Instructions have been update for the latest xdebug version at this time, aka 2.7.2[/notice]-->